 Enduronyl Side Effects

-Note: This page contains information about the side effects of deserpidine / methyclothiazide.
-Some of the dosage forms included on this document may not apply to the brand name Enduronyl.
+Note: This document contains side effect information about deserpidine / methyclothiazide.
+Some of the dosage forms listed on this page may not apply to the brand name Enduronyl.

 Applies to deserpidine / methyclothiazide: oral tablet